JaviSoto/JSReachability/README.md

 JSReachability
 ==============

-Easy to use class to monitor the reachability asynchronously of a host using a delegate or the Notification Center
+Easy to use class for iOS to asynchronously monitor the reachability of a host using a delegate or the Notification Center.

 Usage
 ==============